-Most PPNs are tradable debt securities issued by an agent with the repayment of the investment’s principal guaranteed by a financial institution.
-CDIC does not consider these to be deposits as defined under the CDIC Act and they are therefore not insured.
+Most Principal Protected Notes (PPNs) are tradable debt securities issued by an agent with the repayment of the investment’s principal guaranteed by a financial institution.
+CDIC does not consider these to be deposits as defined under the CDIC Act and they are therefore not insured by CDIC.